The completion numbers of Hamiltonicity and pancyclicity in random graphs

 Finally, we show that with high probability, there is no $t \ge t^-$ such that $s_3(G_t)>s_3(G_{t-1})$.
 New 3-spiders cannot be created if $G_{t-1}$ does not contain vertices of degree 1, so it is enough to check this up to the hitting time of Hamiltonicity, which is with high probability at most $n(\log n+1.1\log\log n)$.

 Observe that, on the high probability event in the assertion of Lemma \ref{lemma:proofcomps}, if the $t$-th step of the process introduces a 3-spider in $G_t$ that did not exist in $G_{t-1}$, then the edge added connects a degree 1 vertex to the middle vertex of a path $P=v_1v_2v_3v_4v_5$ where $v_2$ and $v_4$ have degree $2$ in $G_{t-1}$.
-Similarly to the previous calculation, by the union bound on all possible 7-tuples of vertices and values of $t$, the probability that this occurs is at most
+Similarly to the calculation at the beginning of the proof of this lemma, the probability that $G_t$ contains a $3$-spider and one of its edges appears at the $t$-th step of the process (as the order in which the edges appear is uniform, conditioned on $E(G_t)$, each of the edges in $E(G_t)$ is the last one with probability $1/t$) is at most